Food Imports & Exports

 Food imported into the EU must comply with the requirements of EU food law or other laws recognised as equivalent under an agreement with third-country.
 They must comply with any conditions of that agreement.

 Food importers must withdraw food if they have any reason to believe there is non-compliance with any of the requirements.
-The legislation distinguishes broadly between food stuff of animal origin and other food stuff.
+The legislation distinguishes broadly between foodstuff of animal origin and other foodstuff.
 Animal products include meat, egg, fish, dairy products, honey, et cetera.
-Non-animal products include vegetable, cereals, fruit juices, et cetera.
+Non-animal products include vegetables, cereals, fruit juices, et cetera.

 Procedures are prescribed for veterinary checks at EU border inspection posts on products imported from outside the EU.
 Products may only be imported if they comply with the principles of EU food law applicable from all stages of production, processing and distribution or the equivalent laws.